Sukhman25K/Spotify-Data-Parser/README.md

 ```
 If Python is not installed, you can do so from the [Python website](https://www.python.org/downloads) by selecting the appropriate installer for your required environment.

-To get your Spotify data, you'll need to request it through your <a href="https://www.spotify.com/account/privacy/?_ga=2.64874150.884709572.1724867443-1369734665.1707232595">Privacy Settings</a> after logging in to your account.
+To get your Spotify data, you'll need to request it through your <a href="https://www.spotify.com/account/privacy/?_ga=2.64874150.884709572.1724867443-1369734665.1707232595" target="_blank">Privacy Settings</a> after logging in to your account.
 If the link doesn't work, navigate to your Account > Security and Privacy > Privacy Settings > Download Your Data.
 Afterwards, you should receive an email containing your Spotify data in a ```ZIP``` file.

 ## Installation
 After setting up Python, you can install the application to your local environment with the following instructions: